Skip to content

 Accessing Your Case

-If you are the moving party and you have not received a Case Center invitation after your documents were accepted for filing, you must contact the court office and ask for the invitation to be sent.
+A moving party who has not received a Case Center invitation after documents are accepted for filing must contact the court office and ask for the invitation.

-If you are the responding party: it is your responsibility to reach out to the moving party if you have not received an invitation 5 days before the hearing.
+A responding party must reach out to the moving party if they have not received an invitation 5 days before the hearing.

 Below are some tips regarding accessing cases in Case Center.

-If you are part of a legal team, it is important that all team members register for an individual Case Center account.
+Each member of a legal team must register for their own Case Center account.

 1. Email

-• When a case is created in Case Center for your matter, you will receive an email with the subject: “Ontario Courts have granted access to the following court case.”
+• Counsel and parties will receive an email with the subject: “Ontario Courts have granted access to the following court case” when they are invited to the case.

 • The email will come from casecenter-noreply@thomsonreuters.com.
-Make sure to save “@thomsonreuters.com” in your list of email contacts to mark Case Center as a trusted sender.
+Counsel and parties should save “@thomsonreuters.com” as an email contact and mark Case Center as a trusted sender.

 1. Directly through Case Center

-• Login to Case Center and select View Case List.
-The “View Case List” page provides a list of all the cases you have access to in the system.
+• Counsel and parties may login to Case Center and select View Case List.
+The “View Case List” page provides a list of the cases each user has access to in the system.

-• If you have multiple cases, the Case Filter box can be used to locate a specific matter.
-The Case Filter box provides two options for filtering cases:
+• The Case Filter box can be used to locate a specific case.
+There are two options:

 1. Hearing Date From / Hearing Date To – these fields can be used to look for a list of cases on a specific date or within a specific date range.

-• Use the calendar icon next to each field to choose the hearing dates you wish to search within, then select “Apply Filter”.
-Case Center will filter the list of cases so that only cases with hearings within that date range appear on the page.
+• Users may use the calendar icon next to each field to choose the hearing dates they wish to search within, then select “Apply Filter”.
+Only cases with hearings within that date range will appear.

-1. Case name/reference– this field can be used to search for a case using one of the party’s names as it appears in the title of proceeding or the 6 digits of the court file number if you have been provided with one.
+1. Case name/reference– this field can be used to search for a case using one of the party’s names as it appears in the title of proceeding or the middle six digits of the court file number.

-• Type a party’s name as it appears in the title of proceeding or the 6-digit file number, then select “Apply Filter”.
+• Party Name – Users should input a party’s name as it appears in the title of proceeding or the middle six digit file number, then select “Apply Filter”.
 For example, if the case is “Lawrence v.
-Smith”, you can type “Smith” into this field to have Case Center filter the list of cases so that only cases with the word “Smith” appear on the page.
+Smith”, type “Smith” into this field.
+Only cases with the word “Smith” will appear.

-After you receive access to your case, you may get additional emails from Case Center with your case name as the subject line.
-These emails are automatic alerts sent to parties when a “change” occurs in a bundle.
+Counsel and parties will get emails from Case Center with the case name as the subject line.
+These emails are automatic alerts sent when a “change” occurs in a bundle.

-“Changes” refer to when something is uploaded to a case, such as when a party uploads a document into their section or if the Court uploads an order or endorsement following the event.
+“Changes” refer to when something is uploaded to a case, such as when a document is uploaded into a party’s section or if the court uploads an order or endorsement following the hearing.
 These emails are sent from casecenter-noreply@thomsonreuters.com to the email addresses of all parties with access to the bundle.
-Staff provide this notification feature to parties when they are first invited into the case file.
+The court provides this notification feature to parties when they are first invited into the case.
 Counsel and parties should save @thomsonreuters.com as a safe sender in their email settings.

 Counsel can provide other professionals access to their cases in Case Center.
-If you are counsel to a matter, please invite your administrative staff to Case Center if they are responsible for uploading your client’s material.
-It is the responsibility of the counsel listed on the document accepted for filing to invite other legal professionals on their team to the case.
-This includes all junior counsel, legal assistants, clerks, students, or administrative professionals who will be required to upload or view documents.
+It is the responsibility of the counsel listed on the document to invite other legal professionals on their team to the case.
+Counsel must invite all junior counsel, legal assistants, clerks, students or administrative staff who are responsible for uploading, hyperlinking or viewing documents in Case Center.

 Self-represented persons may wish to invite third parties such as mediation services into their case.
-Self-represented persons should exercise caution to ensure they are only providing Case Center access to third parties for the purpose of the court proceeding.
-If you are a self-represented litigant and do not see the “Invite New Participant” option, you can reach out to the court office so that staff can enable this permission on your account.
+Self-represented persons must exercise caution to ensure they are only providing Case Center access to third parties for the purpose of the hearing.
+Self-represented persons who do not see the “Invite New Participant” option should reach out to the court office so that this permission is properly enabled.

 2. Select the Update Case.